Tayab1995/configure-ad/README.md

 </p>
 <p>

-- "Thank you so much for taking the time to go through my tutorial demonstrations on implementation of on-premises Active Directory within Azure Virtul Machine .
+- "Thank you so much for taking the time to go through my tutorial demonstrations on implementation of on-premises Active Directory within Azure Virtual Machine .
 Your dedication and willingness to learn is truly admirable.
 I am glad that my tutorials were helpful and I hope that you found the information useful.
 Please do not hesitate to reach out if you have any questions or if there is anything else I can assist you with.
 Thanks again for your support!"